ThomasJFinn/ThomasJFinn.github.io/_teaching/2015-spring-teaching-2.md

 **12.Re1 N7f6 13.Rb1 Qa3 14.Qe2**

-12.c4 is even stronger, evicting the knight and obtaining and strangehold on the centre.
+12.c4 is even stronger, evicting the knight and obtaining and stranglehold on the centre.

 **14...b6**